 Director of M.Eng.
 Programs: Dipanjan Pan

 Graduate Concentrations: General Bioengineering, Bioinstrumentation, and Computational Genomics

 Graduate Degree Programs

 Students must select one of the concentrations under the M.Eng. in Bioengineering program to apply to and will not be able to complete multiple concentrations.
-Students should have an undergraduate degree in a science related field or must have taken engineering or science related coursework.
-Applicants should have a minimum grade point average of 3.00 (A = 4.00) or equivalent for the last two years of undergraduate study and show evidence of strong quantitative skills and of serious interest in the life sciences through their personal statement and GRE scores.
-In addition, applicants must submit results from the Graduate Record Examination (GRE) general test.
-Students in the program are not expected to continue in and do not have automatic admission to the Ph.D. program in any engineering department.
+Students should have an undergraduate degree in an engineering or a science related field or must have taken engineering or science related coursework.
+Applicants should have a minimum grade point average of 3.00 (A = 4.00) or equivalent for the last two years of undergraduate study and show evidence of strong quantitative skills and of serious interest in the life sciences through their personal statement.
+Students with less than a 3.0 GPA may be considered for a limited status admission.
+Students in the program do not have automatic admission to the Ph.D. program in any engineering department.

 All applicants whose native language is not English must submit a minimum TOEFL score of 103 (iBT), 257 (CBT), or 613 (PBT); or minimum International English Language Testing System (IELTS) academic exam scores of 7.0 overall and 6.0 in all subsections.
 Applicants may be exempt from the TOEFL if certain criteria are met.
 Applicants with lesser scores may still apply.
 Limited status is granted for lesser scores and requires enrollment in English as a Second Language (ESL) courses based on an ESL Placement Test (EPT) taken upon arrival to campus.